qoitech/otii-tcp-client-java/README.md

 # otii-tcp-client-java

-Java client for Otii TCP-server
+The otii_tcp_client is a Java package for controlling the [Otii Enterprise software](https://www.qoitech.com/products/enterprise).